-When he isn’t planning conservation or talking about conservation, Kevin is usually outside enjoying the Pacific Northwest with his wife and best friend Wendy (Washington Department of Fish and Wildlife’s Landscape Conservation Section Manager).
-When they can’t be outside, they are usually in their kitchen feeding and entertaining friends.
+When he isn’t planning conservation or talking about conservation, Kevin is usually outside somewhere with his wife and best friend Wendy.
+When they can’t be outside, they are usually in the kitchen feeding and entertaining friends.

 Kevin's 2014 case study for Managing by Network features the Edwards Aquifer Recovery Implementation Program.
 This stakeholder-based, consensus-building approach resolved a conflict that had tormented central Texas for more than 60 years.
 The case study looks at the intersection of drought, groundwater law, the Endangered Species Act, and years of legal battles that were overcome in 2013 with the development of a Habitat Conservation Plan and the issuance of a USFWS Incidental Take Permit.